-Number and volume of new mortgages granted without refinancing and increases
+Number and volume of new mortgages granted, excluding refinancing and loan increases

 Volume this year

-Number and volume of new mortgages granted without refinancing and increases
+Number and volume of new mortgages granted, excluding refinancing and loan increases

 Source of primary data